Lake Balls – How are they retrieved?

 For a guy who doesn’t play golf (or even one who does), the retrieval of ‘Lake Balls’ is somewhat of a mystery!

-So in order to find out, The Social Golfer asked leading Lake Balls provider Scott Phillips of Premier Lake Balls, how it’s done…
+So to find out, The Social Golfer asked leading Lake Balls provider, Scott Phillips of Premier Lake Balls, how it’s done.

 Lake Balls – The Collection

-Water on the golf course isn’t just a hazard to those playing, it can be laced with chemicals, laden with bacteria that can cause lockjaw and a plethora of other infections.
+Water on the golf course isn’t just a hazard to those playing, it can be laced with chemicals, and laden with bacteria that can cause lockjaw and other infections.

 And of course, in some countries, they are home to snapping turtles, poisonous snakes and alligators.

-So think again before diving in head first to retrieval your ball, following a wayward shot.
+So think again before diving in head first to retrieve your ball, following a wayward shot.

-Whilst many may assume there is some wizard tech machine used to collect the Lake Balls, it’s much more lightly that it will be a ‘frogman‘ or in today’s parlance ‘A certified Scuba Diver‘.
+Whilst many may assume there is some wizard tech machine used to collect the Lake Balls, it’s much more likely that it will be a ‘frogman‘ or, in today’s parlance, ‘a certified Scuba Diver‘.

-In some quarters, and especially those working in the industry, these Lake Balls are often referred to as ‘white gold’.
+In some quarters, especially those working in the industry, these Lake Balls are often called ‘white gold’.

 Although we wouldn’t use a sieve to find them… it’s basically a simple process of diving to the depths.

-And given the hazards stated above, it no surprise that we lose between 3-5 divers a year (on average), paying with their life!
+And given the hazards stated above, it is no surprise that we lose between 3-5 divers a year (on average), paying with their lives!

 Lake Balls – The Numbers